vickmuir/Backup/evault-oracle-plugin.md

 The Oracle plug-in for Windows is installed with the 32-bit or 64-bit Windows Agent.
 To install the Oracle plug-in for Windows, run the Agent installation kit.
 The Oracle plug-in appears as an option on the **Custom Setup** page.

-**Note**: Before you install the plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.
+>**Note** - Before you install the plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.

 1. Browse to `c:\installs\evault` folder and run the .exe file with the higher revision number.
 2. At the language screen, click **OK**